 We can help you start your healing journey or

-help you understand how to adjust with your gift of Empath without allowing yourself to be hurt by people you choose to be with.
+help you understand how to adjust to your gift of Empath without allowing yourself to be hurt by the people you choose to be with.

-Our clients trust us to help them begin their emotional healing journey to learning how to love themselves, practice spiritual tools and self care rituals to help cope with a weak sense of self.
+Our clients trust us to help them begin their emotional healing journey to learning how to love themselves, and practice spiritual tools and self-care rituals to help cope with a weak sense of self.

-At some point in our lives we have all seen one person who center their lives around others needs.
+At some point in our lives, we have all seen one person who centers their life around others' needs.
 Their main focus is on pleasing others or gaining attention.
 Their focus is not on being themselves.
-It’s on being what others want them to be.
+It’s about being what others want them to be.
 Or not be.
 Sometimes a lack of identity can manifest as always being contrary.
-It can also manifest as having a hard time saying no. Or, you mood depends on other people opinions if someone criticizes you, you can crumble.
-If someone doesn’t notice you when you want them too, you can feel worthless.
-And you can really look to others to give you a sense of stability, then feel disappointed if they don't.
-As an adult you may feel anxious all the time.
-Many people like myself with identity issues grew up in a household where they had an inconsistent parent.
-He or she might have had mental health issues, been an addict, or sick, or just unable to give you the acceptance and love you deserved.
-You had to tiptoe around and be 'good' or 'smart', or whatever it was that won you attention.
-As an adult we let our family members, partner or best friend make the decisions, and find ourself suddenly liking their hobbies and interests, or even dressing like them.
-We dream of a future as if it is what we always wanted, even if it includes things you never used to like.
-And as a result you might live in terror of being rejected or abandoned.
+It can also manifest as having a hard time saying no. Or, your mood depends on other people's opinions if someone criticizes you, you can crumble.
+If someone doesn’t notice you when you want them to, you can feel worthless.
+And you can look to others to give you a sense of stability, then feel disappointed if they don't.
+As an adult, you may feel anxious all the time.
+Many people like myself with identity issues grew up in a household where they had an inconsistent parents.
+He or she might have had mental health issues, being an addict, or sick, or just unable to give you the acceptance and love you deserved.
+You had to tiptoe around and be 'good' or 'smart', or whatever it was that won your attention.
+As an adult we let our family members, partners, or best friends make the decisions, and find ourselves suddenly liking their hobbies and interests, or even dressing like them.
+We dream of a future as if it is what we always wanted, even if it includes things we never used to like.
+And as a result, you might live in terror of being rejected or abandoned.
 You can read my full story in the LonerWife Diaries Series book one.

-This cause us to lose our own identity!
+This causes us to lose our own identity!

-Having your own self identity is important in order to live a fruitful and balance lifestyle free of codependency and development of unhealthy behavior habits/addictions.
+Having your self-identity is important to live a fruitful and balanced lifestyle free of codependency and the development of unhealthy behavior habits/addictions.

-Whether you’re a recovering people-pleaser, a recovering codependent, a emotional eater, a highly-sensitive person, an empath, or a chronic caregiver, or have the INFJ or INPJ personality trait our self identity whole health counseling program can guide you to live from a place of strength, authenticity, and inner peace.
+Whether you’re a recovering people-pleaser, a recovering codependent, an emotional eater, a highly-sensitive person, an empath, or a chronic caregiver, or have the INFJ or INPJ personality trait our self-identity whole health counseling program can guide you to live from a place of strength, authenticity, and inner peace.

 Ready to get serious about finding your real identity?